Skip to content

 export ABRA_DIR="$HOME/.abra_test"

 ABRA_TEST_DOMAIN should also have a DNS A record for *.test.example.com which points to the same server so that the test suite can deploy apps freely.
-It's advised that you re-use the same server and therefore the same Traefik deployment for running your integration tests.
 The test suite does not deploy Traefik for you.
-Then you'll have more stable results.

 When running the test suite localy you need a running docker swarm setup: